 Why Dryness Matters for Keto Wine

-A good Keto wine should contain very little residual sugar.
-In the winemaking process, yeast consumes the grape sugar to produce alcohol.
+A good keto wine should contain very little residual sugar.
+In the wine-making process, yeast consumes the grape sugar to produce alcohol.
 That process might be stopped early to create wines with a bit of residual sugar left over.
 A lot of wines have some residual sugar because it complements and blends into the taste well.
 A very dry wine is one where that process is allowed to continue, and so it has very little residual sugar.

 Be aware that ‘dry’ is also used to describe a taste quality – not all wines that are described as dry cut this sugar down that much.
 They can still have as much as 30 grams of residual sugar per liter.

+Is Wine Keto?
 Look for These Measurements

-Your target should be a wine with low alcohol content of 13.5% ABV or lower.
+Your target should be a wine with a low alcohol content of 13.5% ABV or lower.
 It should feature a residual sugar measurement that’s in the single-digits of grams per liter.
 A cabernet sauvignon is your best bet when looking for a very dry red wine, and wines like chardonnay and riesling will often fit the bill among white wines.
 This should offer you wines with less than 1 gram of carbs per serving, and that keeps the calories around 110 or less per glass (150 ml).

 Sparkling wines also tend to have low residual sugar.
 If you’re having trouble finding this information, you can look for a tech sheet.
 These are easy to find at most wine sellers online.
 If you’re in person, most shops should be able to supply them.